NaveenKanaparthi/assignment2-kanaparthi/README.md

 # Naveen Kumar Kanaparthi

-### dubai
+### Dubai

-Dubai is one of the most best cities in the world.
+Dubai is one of the best cities in the world.
 Lifestyle in dubai is exceptionally good. the climate in dubai is perfect for 8 months of the year. **It is one of the best places to live in the world**.
 Weekend in dubai is on friday and saturday. **There are no personal or income taxes in dubai**